richmedina/vot-dev/README.md

 calculateVOT("S01_map-task.wav", "S01_map-task.TextGrid", ['t'], startPadding=-20, endPadding=20)
 ```

-This execution moves the start boundary to the left by 20 ms (increasing the window) and the end boundary to the right by 20 ms (increasing the window even further).
+This execution moves the start boundary to the left by 20 ms (increasing the phone window) and the end boundary to the right by 20 ms (increasing the phone window even further).

 \
 **5. Single-pair processing with specific channel:**